RHS Young School Gardener of the Year 2020

 Supported by Hartley Botanic

-Nominations are now open for the RHS School Gardening Champion of the Year 2020.
+Nominations are now closed for the RHS School Gardening Champion of the Year 2020.

 How does it work?

 After the closing date, we will select our finalists and ask them to make a short video demonstrating and explaining why their nominated young person should be the winner.

 These videos will then be watched by our panel of judges, including TV Gardener Frances Tophill, to decide who will be crowned RHS Young School Gardener of the Year 2020!

 Following the judging, each finalist will win £100 worth of National Garden Gift Vouchers for their school.
 The finalists will also be awarded an engraved hand trowel trophy and a framed certificate.